Kunta2099/GitHubCloneProject/README.md

-Modification in the main branch.
+This is a decription of my repo
-Modification in feature-greeting branch.
+Modification in main branch.